munimtechnologies/Munim-Technologies-Filtration-Systems/Mobile Apps/React Native/react-native-nsfw-filter/README.md

 ## Credits

+This library is built upon the excellent work by [Infinite Red](https://infinite.red/) and their [NSFWJS](https://github.com/infinitered/nsfwjs) project.
+Special thanks to:

+- **[NSFWJS](https://github.com/infinitered/nsfwjs)** - The original JavaScript library for NSFW content detection
+- **[NSFWJS Mobile](https://github.com/infinitered/nsfwjs-mobile)** - Mobile implementation that served as inspiration
+- **[Infinite Red](https://infinite.red/)** - For creating and maintaining the foundational NSFW detection technology

-This library is based on the [NSFWJS](https://github.com/infinitered/nsfwjs) project and adapted for React Native using TensorFlow.js.
+This React Native implementation builds upon their work, with fixes and optimizations specifically for React Native environments using TensorFlow.js React Native.